filipvabrousek/JS-Algorithms/1 - Own-KMeans.md

 	/*------------------------------------------------------INIT MEANS-----------------------------------------------------
-Initalize K random clusters
+    initalize K random clusters
     creating new points with random coordinates within the ranges and dimensions of our data set */
 	initMeans(k = 3) {

 		while (k--) {